asliwinski23/School_District_Analysis/README.md

 The math and reading scores were not affected aside from the fact that 9th grade data for Thomas High School reads as 'nan'.

 ### Scores by School Spending
 As aforementioned, we analyzed how school budget would affect student performance in math and reading.
 After calculating each school's budget per student, we were able to categorize schools into four spending bins: <$584, $585-$629, $630-$644, and $645-$675.
 Thomas High School fell within the $630-$644 budget per student range.
 Again, there was no significant drop (<1%) change in the data.
+It is quite unintuitive, but we noticed that the schools with lower budgets per student had higher passing rates.

 Below is the table for Math and Reading Scores by School Budget per Student:
 ![scores_by_spending](https://github.com/asliwinski23/School_District_Analysis/blob/main/Resources/scores_by_spending.png)